alaaobeid/Temporal-Planning/README.md

 # Temporal-Planning
-Run the planner with the following command:\n ./rewrite-no-lp domain.pddl problem.pddl
+Run the planner with the following command:

+./rewrite-no-lp domain.pddl problem.pddl